-Sterling Perrin has more than 15 years' experience in telecommunications as an industry analyst and journalist.
+Sterling has more than 15 years' experience in telecommunications as an industry analyst and journalist.
 His coverage areas at Heavy Reading include optical networking, cable MSO infrastructure and services, and digital content.
-He also authors Heavy Reading's Packet-Enabled Optical Networking Market Tracker.
-Perrin joined Heavy Reading after five years at IDC, where he served as lead optical networks analyst, responsible for the firm's optical networking subscription research and custom consulting activities.
-Prior to IDC, Perrin worked for Standard & Poor's, where he delivered global industry analysis on a range of IT segments.
+He also authors Heavy Reading's Packet-Enabled Optical Networking Market Tracker and Next-Gen Core Packet-Optical Market Tracker.
+Sterling joined Heavy Reading after five years at IDC, where he served as lead optical networks analyst, responsible for the firm's optical networking subscription research and custom consulting activities.
+Prior to IDC, Sterling worked for Standard & Poor's, where he delivered global industry analysis on a range of IT segments.
 He is a former journalist and editor at Telecommunications Magazine, and has also done consulting work for the research firm Current Analysis.
-Perrin is a frequent speaker at telecom industry events and is a highly sought-after source among the business and trade press.
+Sterling is a frequent speaker at telecom industry events and is a highly sought-after source among the business and trade press.

-Patrick Donegan has more than 20 years' experience as a telecom market journalist, analyst, and strategist.
-His in-depth knowledge of wireless technology issues is critical to Heavy Reading's expanding coverage in this area.
+Patrick has more than 20 years' experience as a telecom analyst and strategist.
+His coverage areas at Heavy Reading include mobile backhaul networks and mobile network security.
 He also authors Heavy Reading's Ethernet Backhaul Market Tracker.
-Donegan joined Heavy Reading after five years at Nortel Networks, where he was a senior manager of strategic planning for the company's wireless business – spanning GSM, CDMA, UMTS, WiMax, and other wireless technologies.
+Patrick chairs Light Reading's Mobile Network Security Strategies conference series and is co-chair of Light Reading's Backhaul Strategies for Mobile Operators conference series.
+Patrick joined Heavy Reading in 2005 after five years at Nortel Networks, where he was a senior manager of strategic planning for the company's wireless business spanning GSM, CDMA, UMTS, WiMax, and other wireless technologies.
 Prior to Nortel, he spent two years in business research for Motorola's Corporate Strategy Office in EMEA and two years as a wireless analyst for the Yankee Group.
 As a journalist, he was deputy editor of Public Network Europe from 1990-1995 and editor of Mobile Communications International from 1995-1997.
-Donegan holds a B.A. in industrial relations and politics from the University of Kent at Canterbury.
+Patrick holds a B.A. in industrial relations and politics from the University of Kent at Canterbury.
 He is based in the U.K.

-Jim Hodges has worked in telecommunications for more than 20 years, with experience in both marketing and technology roles.
-His primary areas of research coverage at Heavy Reading softswitch, IP Multimedia Subsystem (IMS) and application server architectures and virtualization, control plane protocols such as Diameter and OpenFlow, IP service delivery, subscriber data management (SDM) and managed services.
-Hodges joined Heavy Reading after nine years at Nortel Networks, where he tracked the VoIP and application server market landscape, most recently as a senior marketing manager.
-Other activities at Nortel included definition of media gateway network architectures and development of Wireless Intelligent Network (WIN) standards.
-Additional industry experience was gained with Bell Canada, where Hodges performed IN and SS7 planning, numbering administration and definition of regulatory-based interconnection models.
-Hodges is based in Ottawa.
+Jim has worked in telecommunications for more than 20 years, with experience in both marketing and technology roles.
+His primary areas of research coverage at Heavy Reading include the media and control plane impact of NFV and SDN on core and edge network components such as the IP Multimedia Subsystem (IMS), session border controllers (SBCs), and Diameter signaling controllers (DSCs).
+Jim is also focused on the impact of NFV and SDN on data center evolution, including the role of application delivery controllers (ADCs).
+Other areas of research include managed services evolution, subscriber data management (SDM) and fixed-line TDM replacement.
+Jim joined Heavy Reading from Nortel Networks, where he tracked the VoIP and application server market landscape and worked on the development of Wireless Intelligent Network (WIN) standards.
+Additional industry experience was gained with Bell Canada, where he performed IN and SS7 network planning, numbering administration and definition of regulatory-based interconnection models.

-Ari Banerjee focuses on service provider IT, including all aspects of telecom software research.
-Banerjee examines the breadth of software used by communications service providers in customer, business, service, and infrastructure management.
-His area of focus includes all aspects of BSS, OSS, SDP, digital commerce, revenue assurance, service assurance, and elements that span both the infrastructure and network software markets, such as data warehousing, analytics, and business intelligence.
-Prior to joining Heavy Reading, Banerjee was the vice president of next generation software systems at Yankee Group, leading and overseeing all aspects of their telecom software research.
-Banerjee holds a B.E. in electronics and communications from Manipal Institute of Technology in India, an M.S. in computer information systems from Bentley College, and an M.B.A. from the University of Glasgow Business School.
+Ari leads Heavy Reading's Service Provider IT (SPIT) Total Access research service, including all aspects of telecom software research.
+Ari examines the breadth of software used by communications service providers in customer, business, service and infrastructure management.
+His area of focus includes all aspects of BSS, OSS, SDP, API exposure, policy management, digital commerce, revenue assurance, service assurance and elements that span both the infrastructure and network software markets, such as data warehousing, analytics and business intelligence.
+He is also actively involved in operator cloud strategy research and evaluating the impact of SDN and NFV on operator's IT systems.
+Prior to joining Heavy Reading, Ari was the vice president of next generation software systems at Yankee Group, leading and overseeing all aspects of their telecom software research.
+Ari holds a B.E. in electronics and communications from Manipal Institute of Technology in India, an M.S. in computer information systems from Bentley College, and an M.B.A. from the University of Glasgow Business School.

-Roz Roseboro has nearly 20 years' experience in market research, marketing and product management.
-She covers developments specifically related to telecom data center transformation, including the changing architectural requirements and approaches for switch and server hardware and software solutions.
+Roz has nearly 20 years' experience in market research, marketing and product management.
+She focuses on how innovation and change are impacting the compute, network and storage infrastructure domains, with particular emphasis on trends such as virtualization, componentization and convergence.
 Roz joined Heavy Reading following eight years at OSS Observer and Analysys Mason, where she most recently managed its Middle East and Africa regional program, and prior to that, its Infrastructure Solutions and Communications Service Provider programs.
 She spent five years at RHK, where she ran the Switching and Routing and Business Communication Services programs.
 Prior to becoming an analyst, she worked at Motorola on IT product development and radio and mobile phone product management.
 Roz holds a BA in English from the University of Massachusetts, Amherst, and an MBA in marketing, management, and international business from the J.L.
 Kellogg Graduate School of Management at Northwestern University.
 She is based in Chicago.

 Sarah Wallace: Analyst